How Much Does Leaf Removal Cost in 2026?

 A black plastic leaf rake lies next to a large pile of colorful autumn leaves on a green lawn.

-Three different types of leaf clean-up methods can help you clean your yard, and each has its own cost.
+Three different types of leaf removal methods can help you clean your yard, and each has its own cost.

 Keep in mind that most professionals charge a minimum fee of $80 for a leaf removal service, regardless of how many hours they spend on the job.